techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer photos from android to iphone-app and data](https://images.wondershare.com/drfone/article/2018/06/transfer-photos-from-android-to-iphone-6.jpg) ![how to transfer photos from android to iphone-move data from android](https://images.wondershare.com/drfone/article/2018/06/transfer-photos-from-android-to-iphone-7.jpg)

-The next step is to take your Asus ROG Phone 7 Ultimate to complete the transfer process with the “Move to iOS” app.
+The next step is to take your Honor X50i+ to complete the transfer process with the “Move to iOS” app.

-- **Step 2:** Switch to your Asus ROG Phone 7 Ultimate, open the Google Play Store, and search for the ‘Move to iOS’ app.
+- **Step 2:** Switch to your Honor X50i+, open the Google Play Store, and search for the ‘Move to iOS’ app.
 - **Step 3:** Open the ‘Move to iOS’ app to accept permission requests, install it, and open the app.
 - **Step 4:** At this point, tap Continue on both your iOS and Android devices.

 ![how to transfer photos from android to iphone-move from android to ios](https://images.wondershare.com/drfone/article/2018/06/transfer-photos-from-android-to-iphone-8.jpg)

-- **Step 5:** On your Asus ROG Phone 7 Ultimate, enter the 12-digit code of the iPhone.
+- **Step 5:** On your Honor X50i+, enter the 12-digit code of the iPhone.
 This is so that the ‘Move to iOS’ app knows which iOS device it has to transfer the data to.

 ![how to transfer photos from android to iphone-enrer the code](https://images.wondershare.com/drfone/article/2018/06/transfer-photos-from-android-to-iphone-9.jpg)

 - **Step 6:** Before the transfer starts, you will be asked several questions, like do you want to transfer Google Account information, Bookmarks, etc. Now, since you only wish to videos and photos, deselect the other options except ‘Camera Roll.’

-The above process to **transfer pictures from Asus ROG Phone 7 Ultimate to iPhone** is suitable for mobile users who are unwilling to invest money in software.
+The above process to **transfer pictures from Honor X50i+ to iPhone** is suitable for mobile users who are unwilling to invest money in software.
 However, the method is not perfect because it is time-consuming.
 The transaction can neither be done quickly nor can it be done with a single click.

 **Note:** This solution only works when you set up the iPhone.
 If the iPhone is already set up, you need to factory reset it and set it up to restore photos with this App.
 If you'd like to save existing data after transferring, [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) is a good solution.

-## Part 3: How to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone via Bluetooth
+## Part 3: How to Transfer Photos from Honor X50i+ to iPhone via Bluetooth

 Bluetooth is an excellent option to transfer photos and videos across both Android and iPhone devices.
 This is because Bluetooth is available on both Android and iOS devices, making it widely useful.
 Furthermore, you don’t have to download a third-party app to transfer pictures via Bluetooth.
 The process can also be completed quickly with just a few taps on the screen.

-- If you are thinking about **how to transfer pictures from Asus ROG Phone 7 Ultimate to iPhone**, then follow the process outlined below.
+- If you are thinking about **how to transfer pictures from Honor X50i+ to iPhone**, then follow the process outlined below.
 - **1.** Open up Bluetooth on both Android and iOS devices.
 Both the smartphones should have the option to turn Bluetooth on/off via a sliding panel from the top of the screen.
-- **2.** Now, tap on the checkbox to make the Asus ROG Phone 7 Ultimate device visible to other mobile devices.
+- **2.** Now, tap on the checkbox to make the Honor X50i+ device visible to other mobile devices.
-- **3.** On your Asus ROG Phone 7 Ultimate> Go to your File Manager > DCIM Folder (for Camera content).
+- **3.** On your Honor X50i+> Go to your File Manager > DCIM Folder (for Camera content).
 - **4.** Tap on the menu button of your Android Smartphone to get a list of the drop-down menu actions.
 Click on ‘Select.’
 - **5.** Each image will now have a checkbox next to it.
 Tap on the box to select it, or you can select all pictures.
 - **6.** Now, select the ‘Share’ icon, scroll down to the ‘Bluetooth’ option, and choose the option.